Table of Contents

 How Often Will I Receive Chemotherapy?

-The number of chemotherapy treatments you will receive depends on several factors, including your overall health and how well your cancer responds to treatment.
+The number of chemotherapy treatments you will receive and how is chemotherapy administered depends on several factors, including your overall health and how well your cancer responds to treatment.

 How Will I Feel After Receiving Chemotherapy?